awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 **`sslProtocols` \(read/write\) \(custom origins only\)**
 The minimum SSL/TLS protocol that CloudFront can use when establishing an HTTPS connection with your origin\.
 Values can be any of the following: `TLSv1.2`, `TLSv1.1`, `TLSv1`, or `SSLv3`\.
 **`authMethod` \(read/write\) \(Amazon S3 origins only\)**
-If you’re using an [origin access identity \(OAI\)](private-content-restricting-access-to-s3.md), set this field to `origin-access-identity`, or set it to `none` if you aren’t using an OAI\.
+If you're using an [origin access identity \(OAI\)](private-content-restricting-access-to-s3.md#private-content-restricting-access-to-s3-oai), set this field to `origin-access-identity`\.
+If you aren't using an OAI, set it to `none`\.
 If you set `authMethod` to `origin-access-identity`, there are several requirements:
 + You must specify the `region` \(see the following field\)\.
 + You must use the same OAI when you change the request from one Amazon S3 origin to another\.
-+ You can’t use an OAI when you change the request from a custom origin to an Amazon S3 origin\.
++ You can't use an OAI when you change the request from a custom origin to an Amazon S3 origin\.
+This field does not support [origin access control \(OAC\)](private-content-restricting-access-to-s3.md)\.
 **`region` \(read/write\) \(Amazon S3 origins only\)**
 The AWS Region of your Amazon S3 bucket\.
 This is required only when you set `authMethod` to `origin-access-identity`\.